 Voices carried from ahead, boys at the training circle already, shouting, boots on dirt.

-The watchtower rose beyond against grey sky, built from dragon vertebrae, highest point in their quarter, perched where edge dweller territory ended.
+The watchtower rose against overcast sky, built from dragon vertebrae, highest point in their quarter, marking where Edge-dweller territory ended.
 Wind moved through the bones, a low whistle.
-After training the other boys scattered toward the center, but Fionn climbed there instead, alone, toward sky instead of ground.
+Other boys climbed it together, voices carrying down, racing each other higher.
+Fionn always sat below, alone, face tilted back.
+Not watching them.
+Watching the sky beyond.

 The training circle lay ahead, packed earth worn smooth by generations, smelling of dust and old sweat, leather and iron.
 Old chains hung bolted to stone posts at the edges, rusted now, too thick to be useful for anything left.
-He had learned here, his father before him.
-Now Fionn, in the green shirt Moira had made for his birthday yesterday, too big still, with room to grow.
+He had learned here.
+Now Fionn, in the ochre shirt Moira had made for his birthday yesterday, too big still, with room to grow.

 Six winters old now.
 Ten more to go.